menstiler/carma-park-frontend/README.md

 #### Planning and mockups:
 https://docs.google.com/presentation/d/1XRjUd8v46Tqe51Zmz_4H56qrbIbO7PPHItwouZRJ2aw/edit?usp=sharing

-You are welcome to clone this repository and in the project directory, you can run `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+You are welcome to clone this repository, run `cd carma-park-frontend` and then `npm start` and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Clone the [backend repo](https://github.com/menstiler/carma-park-backend) and run `rails s -p '3005` to run the rails api on port 3005.
+Clone the [backend repo](https://github.com/menstiler/carma-park-backend) run `cd carma-park-backend` and then `rails s -p '3005'` to run the rails api on [port 3005](http://localhost:3005).

 Made by [Mendel Stillerman](https://github.com/menstiler)